National Memorial Cemetery of the Pacific: Burials and interments

+Operation Glory

-After their retreat in 1950, dead Soldiers and Marines were buried at a temporary military cemetery near Hungnam, North Korea.
-During Operation Glory, which occurred from July to November 1954, the dead of each side were exchanged; remains of 4,167 US soldiers/Marines were exchanged for 13,528 North Korean/Chinese dead.
-In addition 546 civilians who died in United Nations prisoner of war camps were turned over to the South Korean Government.
+After their retreat in 1950, dead servicemembers were buried at a temporary military cemetery near Hungnam, North Korea.
+During Operation Glory, which occurred from July to November 1954, the dead of each side were exchanged; remains of 4,167 U.S. soldiers were exchanged for 13,528 North Korean or Chinese dead.
+In addition, 546 civilians who died in United Nations prisoner of war camps were turned over to the South Korean government.
 After "Operation Glory" 416 Korean War "unknowns" were buried in the Punchbowl Cemetery.
-According to one report, 1,394 names were also transmitted during "Operation Glory" from the Chinese and North Koreans (of which 858 names proved to be correct); of the 4,167 returned remains were found to be 4,219 individuals of whom 2,944 were found to be Americans of whom all but 416 were identified by name.
-Of 239 Korean War unaccounted for: 186 not associated with Punchbowl unknowns (176 were identified and of the remaining 10 cases four were non-Americans of Asiatic descent; one was British; three were identified and two cases unconfirmed).
-Fifty-seven years after the Korean War, remains of two of the "Punchbowl unknowns" were identified—both from the 1st Marine Division.
-One was Pfc.
-Donald Morris Walker of Support Company/1st Service Battalion/1st Marine Division who was KIA December 7, 1950 and the other was Pfc.
-Carl West of Weapons Company/1st Battalion/7th Regiment/1st Marine Division who was KIA December 10, 1950.
+According to one report, 1,394 names were also transmitted during Operation Glory from the Chinese and North Koreans (of which 858 names proved to be correct); of the 4,167 returned remains were found to be 4,219 individuals, of whom 2,944 were found to be Americans; all but 416 were identified by name.
+Of the 239 Korean War dead unaccounted for, 186 were not associated with Punchbowl unknowns (176 were identified, and of the remaining 10 cases, four were non-Americans of Asiatic descent; one was British; three were identified, and two cases unconfirmed).